Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Any personnel that uses the Test Subject auction are in violation of this clause.*

-*b) All personnel are forbidden from paying for the services of any hostile force, including but not limited to; obtaining weaponry, tools, or anything else considered harmful to the Corporation.*
+*b) All personnel are forbidden from paying for the services of any hostile force, including but not limited to; obtaining weaponry, tools, or anything else considered harmful to the Corporation.
+The only exception to this is if Security or Operations personnel are obtaining Corporation assets from hostile forces.*

 8) All Corporation Personnel are forbidden from encouraging others to break the clauses in the Articles of Service.